 of the economy, we are far from bullish intermediate

-due to massive tax cuts underway as well as military adventures and
+massive tax cuts underway, as well as military adventures and

-increased defense spending.
-Next we could see a very nasty bear market
+increased defense and homeland security spending.
+We could see a very

 in bonds.
 Remember: Life jackets, Deadbolts, Smoke and Fire